The Hunt Year was...

 The most fun you'd ever have going insane!
 Seriously, it's a wacky, zany race across areas of South Florida that the Miami Herald's Tropic Magazine held (approximately) every year from 1984 through 1998.
 Thousands of people searched for puzzles, strived to solve them and then put resulting clues together in order to win fabulous prizes.
 Sadly, The Miami Herald discontinued publication of Tropic Magazine shortly after the 1998 Hunt.

 However, in 2001, the Hunt made a triumphant return (sans Tropic Magazine) as the Herald Hunt!
 And the Herald has been keeping the tradition alive by presenting new Hunts every year since 2001!
-Many thanks to everyone at the Herald who have reaffirmed their commitment to keeping the Hunt alive, and to Tom Shroder, who is now a senior editor at the Washington Post, but continues to make time to work with Dave on this wonderful event!
+Adding to the mix, the Washington Post began their own Post Hunt in 2008, spreading the crazy joy to thousands more.
+Many thanks to everyone at the Miami Herald and Washington Post who have reaffirmed their commitment to keeping the Hunt alive, and to Tom Shroder & Gene Weingarten who continue to make time to work with Dave on this wonderful event!

-I have been through all of the Tropic/Herald Hunts, with the exception of the one you did from your own living room (what I call the 'non' hunt).
+I have been through all of the Tropic/Herald/Post Hunts, with the exception of the one you did from your own living room in 1988 (what I call the 'non' hunt).

 PLEASE READ THIS!